This post may contain affiliate links. Please read our disclosure policy.

 How long does it take to cook pork tenderloin?

-Is pork tenderloin and pork loin the same?
+Is pork tenderloin the same as pork loin?

-If you’ve tried this easy pork tenderloin recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this herb crusted pork tenderloin recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.

 Also, if you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see it!